lukesUbuntu/StudentFinanceSupport/README.md

 # Student Finance Support
-This was an Assignment i did for paper IT7x11 which was devolped in ASP MVC within 2 weeks.
+This was an Assignment i did for paper IT7x11 which was developed in ASP MVC within 2 weeks.

-#Assignment Breif
+#Assignment Brief
 The objective of this project was to develop an information system to streamline work for Student Financial Advisor for a university.
 The Advisor provides free and confidential advice on financial matters for students.
 An information system is developed to provide the client a graphical user interface at the front-end and a database at the back-end.
 This enables the client to insert, delete, update and retrieve student information/data

 #Project Scope